Deferred Action for Childhood Arrivals: Establishment

-President Barack Obama announced this policy with a speech in the Rose Garden of the White House on June 15, 2012.
-The date was chosen as the 30th anniversary of Plyler v.
+President Barack Obama announced the policy at the White House on June 15, 2012, the 30th anniversary of Plyler v.
 Doe, a Supreme Court decision barring public schools from charging undocumented immigrant children tuition.
 The policy was officially established by a memorandum from the Secretary of Homeland Security titled "Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children".
 This policy allowed certain immigrants to escape deportation and obtain work permits for a period of two years—renewable upon good behavior.
 To apply, immigrants had to be younger than 31 on June 15, 2012, must have come to the U.S. when they were younger than 16, and must have lived in the U.S. since 2007.
 In August 2012, the Pew Research Center estimated that up to 1.7 million people were eligible.

-U.S. Citizenship and Immigration Services (USCIS) began accepting applications for the program on August 15, 2012.
+United States Citizenship and Immigration Services (USCIS) began accepting applications for the program on August 15, 2012.
 As of June 2016, USCIS had received 844,931 initial applications for DACA status, of which 741,546 (88%) were approved, 60,269 (7%) were denied, and 43,121 (5%) were pending.
 Over half of those accepted reside in California and Texas.
 According to an August 2017 survey, most current registrants (called "Dreamers" in a reference to the DREAM Act bill) are in their 20s, and about 80% arrived in the United States when they were 10 or younger.

 In November 2014, Obama announced his intention to expand DACA to make more people eligible.
-However, in December 2014, Texas and 25 other states, all with Republican governors, sued the U.S. District Court for the Southern District of Texas asking the court to enjoin implementation of both the DACA expansion and Deferred Action for Parents of Americans,(a similar program).
+However, in December 2014, Texas and 25 other states, all with Republican governors, sued the U.S. District Court for the Southern District of Texas asking the court to enjoin implementation of both the DACA expansion and Deferred Action for Parents of Americans (DAPA) (a similar program).
 In February 2015, Judge Andrew S. Hanen issued a preliminary injunction blocking the expansion from going into effect while the case, Texas v.
 United States, proceeded.
 After progressing through the court system, an equally divided (4–4) Supreme Court left the injunction in place, without setting any precedent.